JMaksat/my-bank-spring-mvc/README.md

 #MyBank Retail Bank System v 0.1
-The goal of this application is to demonstrate knowledge and skills of making Spring.MVC application.
+The goal of this application is to demonstrate knowledge and skills of making complex Spring MVC applications.

 #Technology used:
 -	JDK 1.8